Psychology of film: Cinematic techniques

 Cinematic techniques are often regarded as grammatical structures or components of the cinematic art as a language made up of images.

 A period of visual adaptation is necessary before being able to understand images in movies or on television.
 Viewers need sufficient exposure to cinematic techniques and the meanings attributed to them to adequately interpret the images on the screen.
 At a very young age, we learn how to watch videos and understand different editing techniques.
 One study looked at adult participants who had very little exposure to film to see if they were able to understand simple editing techniques, such as point of view shots, establishing shots, pan shots, shot/reverse shot, ellipsis of time, and cross-cutting.
 These viewers were able to understand some of the techniques, such as ellipses of time; however, more complex techniques, like shot/reverse shot were more difficult for them to understand.

 Some filmmaking techniques derive meaning through past experiences or ideologies that influence the way viewers see certain images or sequence of images.
 An example of this would be how camera angles can affect our perception of what is occurring on screen.
 Low angle shots in which the camera is pointed up at a subject tend to make the subject appear more powerful or stronger.
 While high angle shots can make a subject appear weaker.
 These interpretations of camera angles, however, ultimately derive from the notion that bigger is better.
 The lateral movement of a subject across the screen can also influence an audience's interpretation of the subject.
 For example, characters that move from left-to-right are perceived more positively than characters who move right-to-left.
 This partiality toward rightward movement likely has its roots in the predominance of right-handedness in society, as well as the practice of reading left-to-right in Western languages.

 Changes in film techniques

 One study compiled data on the changing trends in techniques by examining 160 English-language films released from 1935 to 2010.
 The findings demonstrate that over time shot lengths have become shorter, while the shorter the shot the more motion it is likely to contain.
 In addition, contemporary films have significantly more motion and movement than older ones.
 Motion is the optical change created by moving objects, people, and shadows; movement is that change created by camera motion or gradual lens change.

-Presumably, the film industry has capitalized on the results of previous psychological research that shows motion and the onset of motion capture our attention.
+Presumably, the film industry has capitalized on the results of previous psychological research that shows motion and the onset of motion, captures our attention.
 Finally, films have become darker over time, as the overall brightness of the images on the movie screen has decreased.

 These changes in film-making choices increase attention manipulation and are thought to facilitate comprehension.